cowlicks/blender-tools/README.md

 * Have all the power general purpose programming language
 * Have all the power of a mature 3D modeling application
 * Have a tight feedback loop aka "live coding"
-* Use your own file editor
+* Use your favorite text editor

 Then I think this is the only existing way to do it, [right?](#Contributing)